kbec19/NYT-Analysis/README.md

-# NYT-Analysis
+# New York Times Headline Sentiment Analysis

 ## Previous Research

 For this project, I am using some data gathered in the DACSS 602 course "Research Design".
-In the project for that course, my team and I posed the question:
+In the project for that course, our research group posed the question:

 *How did the sentiment of news reporting on the U.S. withdrawal of Afghanistan shift over the period between when it was agreed upon between ex-President Trump and when it was executed by President Biden?*

-**Basic Research Design:**  Text Coding with Accompanying Survey

-**Text Coding Method:**  We analyzed news coverage of the U.S. withdrawal from Afghanistan during the period leading up to and following the day the last of the U.S. forces left Aghanistan.
+**Basic Research Design:**  Manual coding of a stratified, representative sample of 300 articles after reaching an appropriate inter-coder reliability rating.

 **Data Sample:**  We coded articles that mention Afghanistan from the time of the Doha Agreement (February 29, 2020) through September 30, 2021, following the Congressional testimonies conducted September 28-29, 2021 regarding the withdrawal.
 The articles were collected from the New York Times and the Wall Street Journal World and News sections.

+**Text Coding Method:**  We used NVivo 12 to code news articles covering the U.S. withdrawal from Afghanistan during the period leading up to and following the day the last of the U.S. forces left Afghanistan.

 **Methods/Text Coding Categories:**

-Source: Whether the article is from the New York Times or Wall Street Journal Military Source: Whether there is a quote from a U.S.  military spokesperson, leader, or commander Conflict Veteran Source: 	Whether there is a quote from a U.S. military veteran who served in Afghanistan Emotionality Rating:	How the coder felt while reading the article
+* Ground Source: When the reporting is on location
+* Military Source: When there is a quote from a U.S.  military spokesperson, leader, or commander
+* Conflict Veteran Source: 	When there is a quote from a U.S. military veteran who served in Afghanistan
+* Framing: When there is a framing of the Taliban as a threat
+* Sentiment Rating:	How the coder felt while reading the article

 **Outcomes:**